raphCode/master-thesis-muzero/theory.typ

 It is commonly used in economics, but has other widespread applications.
 @gtheo

-In this thesis we are interested in !gtic analysis of the behavior and interaction of multiple !pls in a !g.
+In this thesis I am interested in !gtic analysis of the behavior and interaction of multiple !pls in a !g.
 !Gtic considerations can be used to find optimal behavior in a given !g under some assumptions.